yowainwright/sassimple/README.md

 - [Bourbon](http://bourbon.io/)
 - [Neat](http://neat.bourbon.io/)
 - [Sassline](https://sassline.com/)
-- Plus, other helper `sassimple` mixins
+- Plus, other helper _Sassimple_ mixins

 * use _3rd party_ sass libraries how you want

 ## Philosophy

 - `Scss` mixins to fill in your simple _or_ complex css problems.
-- Use Sassimple mixins or don't.
+- Use _Sassimple_ mixins or don't.
 - Use a css framework or don't.
 - 0% css inprint on install